TBurchfield/8lang/README.md

   - **Steps**: each thread is moved/advanced in its direction, then the command underneath it is interpreted.
 Any newly created threads are not advanced the step they are created.

-  - **Halting**: The program halts when any program exits the program, with the value of the program.
+  - **Halting**: The program halts when any program exits the program, with the value of the exiting thread.
 If multiple threads exit in one step, don't rely on that.  *Note*, the program is right padded by spaces on the lines that are shorter than the longest line, to make source a little more manageable.

   - **Commands** are as follows:
     - All of `\/_|` change the direction of the thread in the way that light would reflect off that angled surface.